ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring patterns i discovered in performance
+   - Exploring what audiences responded to most
    - Finding the satirical angle
    - Making it relatable and timeless